 Choosing a public setting means that your computer will be hidden from other devices on the same network, and connections will be restricted.
 With a private network, however, your computer will show up as discoverable on your home network, and using Homegroups, you can also share files and printers among your family members.

 The latest and greatest version of Windows is Windows 10.
-When you want to switch between public and private networks follow the steps below:
+When you want to change public network to private, follow the steps below: